certbot/certbot/README.md

 * SMTP-STS integration: none yet
 * Direct mechanisms for mail domains to request inclusion: none yet
 * Failure reporting mechanisms: early progress, not yet ready
-* Mechanisms for secure mutli-organization signature on the policy database: none yet
+* Mechanisms for secure multi-organization signature on the policy database: none yet
+* Support for mail servers other than Postfix: none yet

 ## Authors